science-nature/DAPPER/README.md

-The results are given by `Figure 1`, whose results can be reproduced using
+The results are given by `Figure 1`, whose data points can be reproduced using
 `run Stoch_iEnS/bench_L95.py N`
 from within `ipython` (with cwd DAPPER).